Your business exit strategy in 9 steps

 2. Decide how fast you’ll want out

 Some buyers, such as family or staff, won’t have the cash to buy you out straight away.
 You might have to keep an interest in the business and stay involved to protect your investment.
 If that’s the case, you’ll need to negotiate consulting fees.
 If you want a clean break, you’ll probably be better off selling on the open market.
-That may not work if you have a client services businesses, however.
-Buyers of those types of businesses will expect you to stay around to help ensure clients don't leave.

 3. Get your accounting sorted